k2-fsa/sherpa/docs/source/onnx/tts/piper.rst

    tar xf espeak-ng-data.tar.bz2

-Note that ``espeak-ng-data.tar.bz2`` is shared by all models from `piper`_, no matter which language your are using for your model.
+Note that ``espeak-ng-data.tar.bz2`` is shared by all models from `piper`_, no matter which language you are using for your model.

 Test your converted model
 -------------------------